YottaDB/YDBDoc/MessageRecovery/errors.rst

 RMNOBIGRECORD
 -------------------------

-RMNOBIGRECORD, RMNOBIGRECORD File record size requires BIGRECORD parameter
+RMNOBIGRECORD, File record size requires BIGRECORD parameter

 Run Time Error: The RECORDSIZE specified is larger than 32767.
 The BIGRECORD parameter must be specified before a RECORDSIZE larger than 32767.